melezhik/jam/README.md

 - `sources` - is array of directories where source code ( parts to get built and compiled together ) resides.
-It is necessarily to say, that _elements in `sources` are processed in order_, if element "A" is depended on other elemet "B", than "A" should be followed by "B" in `sources` list.
+It is necessarily to say, that _elements in `sources` are processed in order_, if element "A" is depended on other element "B", than element "A" should be followed by element "B" in `sources` list.
-- an `application` parameter points to the _application source directory_ - the one to make distibution from, so all other elements in `sources` array may be treated as exeternal dependencies for _application_ element and application source directory should be also in the `sources` list.
+- an `application` parameter points to the _application source directory_ - the one to make distribution from, so all other elements in `sources` array may be treated as external dependencies for _application_ element and application source directory should be also in the `sources` list.

 - And finally the `stack` parameter points certain pinto stack to add dependencies to.